tomasferrarisenda/automate-all-the-things-braindamage/README.md

 ## Description

 Let's talk how we're meant to manage the installation, customization and uninstallation of Kubernetes tools from now on.

-In the previos version [Hardcore Edition](https://github.com/tferrari92/automate-all-the-things-hardcore) of this guide, I had you deploy the observability tools through an "Observability Deployment pipeline".
-What this pipeline did, we'll be doing manually from now on.

 If you haven't figured it out yet, let me explain how the system works:<br>
 ArgoCD has an Application running which watches the [argo-cd/applications directory](argo-cd/applications).
 It will deploy all application.yaml's it finds there.
 Each of these application.yaml's point to their corresponding Helm chart in the [helm directory](helm).
 This is know as the App of Apps pattern.<br>